divijghose/firedrake/Firedrake-meeting-2021-07-28.md

 - What do we do about 'type' information that is more varied (e.g. map `offset`)?
 - What about mixed?

+## RNH - Workers dying when running tests
+See for example https://github.com/firedrakeproject/firedrake/runs/3181344420.
+Can code mistakes cause this to happen or is it a hardware problem?

+## RNH - FInAT dual evaluation feedback

 ## Merge PRs:

 ## AOB